KomodoPlatform/developer-docs/docs/README.md

       Use Komodo's Technology to create your own indepndent blockchains.
 Customizations available include: Coin emission, PoW/PoS, Privacy, Antara modules and many more...
     link: /basic-docs/smart-chains/introduction-to-smart-chain-documentation.html
     linkText: Create →
-  - title: Explore Custom Consensus Modules
+  - title: Explore Antara Modules
     description: |-
       The various modules created by Komodo are like plugins that can be enabled at the time of creating an assetchain.
-The features they add include: Tokens, Oracles, Provable RNG for use in other applications, Micro Payments, Crypto Inheritance, MuSig, Gateways, Quantum Resistant Dilithium signing ......
+The features they add include: Tokens, Oracles, Provable RNG for use in dApps, Micro Payments, Crypto Inheritance, MuSig, Gateways, Quantum Resistant Dilithium signing ......
     link: /basic-docs/antara/introduction-to-antara.html
     linkText: Explore →